Adopting a pet from a rescue is startlingly similar to adopting a human baby from an adoption agency.

 - You’re weird.
-Okay, this is the single biggest reason I reject applicants, even though it’s completely subjective.
+OK, this is the single biggest reason I reject applicants, even though it’s completely subjective.
 If an applicant argues with me or gets angry with me, that’s it.
 Other times, my gut tells me no, and I trust my gut.
 Rescues don’t tell you when you’re rejected because of your poor behavior or attitude, so if you’ve been turned down for unexplained reasons, it’s probably because you’re weird.

 Their function is to find homes for needy animals.
 If it isn’t yours, they’ll find another.

 A Note About “Bad” Rescues

 If you see any of the following red flags, choose another rescue:

 - The animals don’t seem healthy.
-Not all rescues can afford extensive veterinary care, but they do need to make sure that their fosters don’t have kennel cough or a respiratory infection, both of which are common in shelter pets.
+Not all rescues can afford extensive veterinary care, but they do need to make sure their fosters don’t have kennel cough or a respiratory infection, both of which are common in shelter pets.
 Also, if the animals are dirty or look neglected, it’s a sign that they aren’t being treated well.

-- The paperwork is hinky.
+- The paperwork is odd.
 A good rescue will require you to complete an adoption application and contract.
 If they don’t, or if they don’t provide the shelter paperwork or spay/neuter and vaccination paperwork, something isn’t right.

 Another way in which you might have problems with a rescue is that the people who staff them might be extremely unpleasant.

 Once you encounter these types of situations over and over again, it eats away at you.
-Many volunteers begin to dislike people categorically, especially after having to deal with grossly under-qualified adopters, many of whom make a great big stink if their application is rejected for legitimate reasons.
+Many volunteers begin to dislike people categorically, especially after having to deal with grossly under-qualified adopters, many of whom make a big stink if their application is rejected for legitimate reasons.

 Always remember that if you have a bad experience with a rescue, all you have to do is go to a different rescue.
-You’ll find hundreds listed on Petfinder.com.
+You’ll find hundreds listed on Petfinder.

 Try a Shelter First